 Note

-If any of these characters (", \``, or '`) are in the configuration key value, those need to be escaped on the command line.
+If any of these characters (", \``, or '`) are in the configuration key value, those need to be removed from the command line.

 The following table describes the required static settings found in the SDK: